utilhq/utilhq-node/ARCHITECTURE.md

 handles the render loop for a given IO call.
-Given a list of `IOComponent`s (potentially only one if not rendering a group) this method is responsible for sending the initial render call and handling responses (returns, state updates, or cancellations) from Interval.
+Given a list of `IOComponent`s (potentially only one if not rendering a group) this method is responsible for sending the initial render call and handling responses (returns, state updates, or cancellations) from utilhq.
-Resolves when each `IOComponent`'s `returnValue` Promise is resolved via response from Interval, or throws an IOError of kind `CANCELED` if canceled.
+Resolves when each `IOComponent`'s `returnValue` Promise is resolved via response from utilhq, or throws an IOError of kind `CANCELED` if canceled.

 ### `IOPromise`

-A custom wrapper class that handles creating the underlying component model when the IO call is to be rendered, and optionally transforming the value received from Interval to a custom component return type.
+A custom wrapper class that handles creating the underlying component model when the IO call is to be rendered, and optionally transforming the value received from utilhq to a custom component return type.
 A relatively thin wrapper around the internal `IOComponent` which is primarily responsible for being `await`able and transforming the network-level props and return values to the values expected by the IO method caller.